 An enthusiastic advocate for music education and inspiring communities through vocal music, Dr. Stephens is a core summer faculty member of the Singing Down the Barriers Institute at the University of Michigan.
 He is a master teacher for the "Song of America" project through the Hampsong Foundation, exploring classic American songs' diversity as an interdisciplinary lens for teaching.
 His past engagements as a teaching artist include Carnegie Hall/Weill Music Institute, Fenimore Art Museum in Cooperstown, New York, and the Northwest Museum of Arts and Culture sponsored by the Spokane Symphony.
 His workshop presentation, "Mirror on the Wall: Self-Care and Modeling Healthy Vocal Habits in the Classroom," was launched at the 2017 All-State Conference of the Arkansas Music Educators Association.

-Dr. Stephens, a 2014 Africana Artist-in-Residence at the University of North Carolina at Charlotte, has presented at conference sessions for the International Congress of Voice Teachers, International Society for the Scholarship of Teaching and Learning, Garth Institute for Music Research, National Association for the Study and Performance of African American Music, and the African American Art Song Alliance.
-As co-founder of the "Singing Down the Barriers" project with Dr. Caroline Helton from the University of Michigan, he co-published articles in the Journal of Multicultural Teaching and Learning and the NATS Journal of Singing.
-Their next publication, a chapter on African American Art Song, will be included in So You Want to Sing Spirituals by Randye Jones.
+A 2014 Africana Artist-in-Residence at the University of North Carolina at Charlotte, Dr. Stephens has presented at conference sessions for the International Congress of Voice Teachers, International Society for the Scholarship of Teaching and Learning, Garth Institute for Music Research, National Association for the Study and Performance of African American Music, and the African American Art Song Alliance.
+As co-founder of the "Singing Down the Barriers" project with Dr. Caroline Helton at the University of Michigan, he co-published articles in the Journal of Multicultural Teaching and Learning and the NATS Journal of Singing and a book chapter on African American Art Song in So You Want to Sing Spirituals by Randye Jones.
 His latest book with Dr. Helton, Singing Down the Barriers: A Guide to Centering African American Song for Concert Performers, was released by Rowman & Littlefield (July 2023)